The Value of Accreditation and Standards

 - complete sets of materials from a manufacturer authorized by AMI.

 Crabapple Montessori School is also accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 AdvanceED, the umbrella organization of SACS CASI, accredits public and private schools.
-It represents 27,000 public and private schools and districts across the United States and in 65 countries worldwide, educating 15 million students.
+It represents over 27,000 public and private schools and districts across the United States and in 65 countries worldwide, educating 15 million students.

 The following description is excerpted from an overview on the AdvancedED website: